AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-fill-image.md

 }
 ```

-More options are available and may be found in the [API Reference](../api/generative_fill/).
-Also note that you may also use cloud storage URLs instead of uploaded assets as desired.
+More options are available and may be found in the [API Reference](../api/generative_fill/V3).
+Please note that you could also use [cloud storage URLs (in the form of presigned URLs)](./using-style-structure-refs.md#working-with-reference-images) instead of uploaded assets as desired.

-Here's a sample function that demonstrates this in action:
+Below is a sample JavaScript function that could be used to call the [Fill Image API](../api/generative_fill/V3).

 ```js
 async function genFill(maskId, sourceId, width, height, prompt, id, token) {